B179675-2024/OSDR_TNBC/activitylog.md

 - GitHub token approved, repository cloned to the workstation, tested token with first commit.
 - Git push with token succesfull, then tested pulling.
+- Pull succesfull, version-control environment in place and ready for use.